mayer79/keras_examples/README.md

 # keras_examples
-Simple Keras examples of deep learning
+Simple Keras examples of deep learning inspired by the excellent book "Deep Learning with Python" from Francois Chollet, father of Keras.